jaybird1291/cyber/content/posts/fcsc2025/index.en.md

 **Flag** : ``FCSC{iPhone12,3|20A362}``

-Want to see the full rebuild?
-Quick demo:
+If you're interested in rebuilding the arbo, here's a demonstration:

-First, peek at **Manifest.db**:
+First, let's take a look at what **Manifest.db** is made of:

 ![](pictures/manifestdb.png)